jalpanchal/jalpanchal.github.io/_projects/2013-05-05-iitm-summer-internship.md

 ---
-title: "IITM - Friction Measurement System"
+title: "Unveiling the Science of Touch"
 categories:
   - Projects
 tags: